 3. Acer Aspire 5 Low-cost Laptop

 The Acer Aspire 5 was my favorite budget laptop choice in the past, but the first two options are more powerful than this one, so it lost a few places.
-Nevertheless, with the affordable price and good performance is still an inexpensive laptop contender.
+Nevertheless, affordable price and good performance is still inexpensive laptop contender.

 The 10th Gen Intel Core i5-1035G1 is the brain of this laptop and will run up to 3.6GHz with a turbo boost.
-Fused with 8GB DDR4 of RAM, it will take care of smooth and efficient work.
+Fused with 8GB DDR4 of RAM, it will ensure smooth and efficient work.

 It comes with all the bells and whistles as the bigger brother on this list – Acer Swift 3.
 It has a fingerprint reader for easy access, a backlit keyboard, two built-in microphones, and an HD camera for well-defined video communication.